tymyrddin/purple/source/docs/foundations/montessori/ctf-value.md

 Self-directed learning in a CTF means that the participant decides which challenges to attempt, in which order, and how long to spend.
 This is not the same as unconstrained freedom.
 The environment is structured.
 But within that structure, the participant governs their own path.
-This is the point: the motivation to keep going comes from the work itself rather than from external obligation.
+This is the point: the motivation to keep going comes from the work itself.

 Hands-on concrete experience is what distinguishes a CTF from a course.
 The participant does not study a technique.
 They apply it, discover what it does and does not do, and update their understanding in response.
 The gap between what they